GithubTechsupport/GithubTechsupport/README.md

 ### Welcome
 #### Student at UiO (University of Oslo)
-#### Currently working on an open source kahoot-platform using the MERN stack
+#### Currently working on an open source kahoot-like game platform using the MERN stack